stroiman/resync/README.md

  * `tryCatch` Takes a function that might handle an exception.
 Return `Some` if the exception was handled, and `None` if it wasn't.
  * `timeout` Helps handling handling functions that take too long to execute
+ * `run(~fe,f)` Takes a callback to be called with the final value, and an optional callback to be called with any exceptions caught during execution.
  * `from_js` Helps creating an `Async.t` from an async javascript function.
 See exmaple later

+Be aware that this library does not evaluate any values in advance.
+Nothing is evaluated until you call the `run` function.

 Look at the example tests for a hint as to their usage.

 ## Only use the exception path for truly exceptional cases.

-It is a common pattern to use a result type, like this.
+It is a common pattern to use a result type, like this (defined in Js.Result).
 ```
 type result('a,'b) =
   | Ok('a)